The 7 Common Marketing Mistakes B2B SaaS Founders Make – Must Avoid!

 Remember: Be patient with your data.
 Share insights with your team and use them to make informed decisions that drive sustainable growth.

 Most founders track too many metrics too early.
 Start with just three metrics that directly impact revenue.
+Once you optimize those, gradually add more.
+It’s better to act on a few key metrics than to be paralyzed by too much data.

 This brings us to our final critical mistake: the disconnect between sales and marketing teams, which can make even the best metrics meaningless.